1990–91 NHL season

 The 1990–91 NHL season was the 74th season of the National Hockey League.
-The Stanley Cup winners were the Pittsburgh Penguins, who won the best of seven series 4–2 against the Minnesota North Stars.
+The Stanley Cup winners were the Pittsburgh Penguins, who won the best of seven series 4–2 against the Minnesota North Stars to claim their first championship.
 This was the last NHL season to end in May.

 League business

+Approval for expansion by 1992

 At meetings in Florida on December 6, 1990, the NHL Board of Governors awarded provisional franchises to groups from Ottawa and Tampa.
 The Ottawa franchise marked a return to one of the original cities of the NHL, while Tampa meant the first franchise in the sunbelt state of Florida.
 In a later book published by NHL president Gil Stein, Stein revealed that the two groups were the only ones of the applicants who agreed to the $50 million expansion fee without question.
 The Ottawa Senators and Tampa Bay Lightning began play in the 1992–93 season.

+Entry draft

+The 1990 NHL entry draft was held on June 16, at BC Place in Vancouver, British Columbia.
+Owen Nolan was selected first overall by the Quebec Nordiques.